boscoh/uniprot/README.md

     """.split()

     mapping = uniprot.sequentially_convert_to_uniprot_id(
-        seqids, 'cache.dict')
+        seqids, 'cache.json')

     pprint.pprint(mapping, indent=2)

-This function require a caching filename as parameter.
+This function require a caching filename `cache.json` as parameter.
 This is because such queries are very temperamental - it depends on your network latency, as well as the good graces of uniprot.org itself.
 As such, the functions caches